-Please provide a brief outline of your jurisdiction's oil sector.
+2.1 Please provide a brief outline of your jurisdiction's oil sector.

 Angola holds almost 9.5 billion barrels of proved crude oil reserves, according to the latest estimates from the 2017 Annual Statistical Bulletin of the Organization of the Petroleum Exporting Countries.
 Angola is the second-largest oil producer in Sub-Saharan Africa, behind Nigeria.
-Exploration and production activities related to oil and natural gas in Angola are governed by Act 10/04 of 12 November ("Petroleum Act" or "Act 10/04") and Presidential Decree 211/15 of 2 December ("Presidential Decree 211/15").
+Exploration and production activities relating to oil and natural gas in Angola are governed by Law 10/04 of 12 November ("Petroleum Law" or "Law 10/04") and Presidential Decree 5/2018.
 The right to produce and explore for oil or natural gas is granted by a concession agreement, generally preceded by a public tender procedure.
 A concession for exploration and production, after the public tender procedure, is granted by a concession decree, issued by the Angolan Government, attributing to the national concessionaire Sonangol (the exclusive concessionaire for mining rights in Angola) the right to develop a specific oil concession.